 With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 There’s a 50-year-old man sitting across from me who looks like he could take my head off with one clean shot.
-Frank Grillo, who plays the supervillain Crossbones in this summer’s Captain America: Civil War, compared with the veins on the right side of his neck: They look like the hydraulic cylinders that help the Terminator turn his head.
+Frank Grillo, who plays the supervillain Crossbones in Captain America: Civil War, compared with the veins on the right side of his neck: They look like the hydraulic cylinders that help the Terminator turn his head.

 To compare Grillo to a machine, particularly a killing machine, is neither a swipe at the guy nor an embellishment.
 Consider that he gets up at 6 a.m. daily to travel to one of L.A.’s premier boxing gyms, where he’ll put in two hours of training, including sparring sessions with professional fighters.
 Then he’ll go film either his MMA-themed TV show, Kingdom, or the next installment of one of his huge movie franchises—The Purge series or Captain America—and then he’s back home at night to be a husband and dad to three kids.
 “My wife used to ask me, ‘Why are you always fighting?’ ” says Grillo with a smile.
 “I said, ‘I don’t know, but there’s a reason.’ ”

 There are several reasons, in fact, and they started for Grillo in the second grade.
 “I’ll tell you what did it,” he says to me, pushing himself back a bit from the table as if bracing for impact after I ask him what got him interested in combat sports in the first place.
 “I had a fight with a kid named J.J.
 Morales.
 He beat me up.
 Then he beat me up again.
 So I said to myself, ‘I’m going to learn how to fight, and I’m going to beat up J.J.
 Morales.’
 And I did.”